-In addition to a down payment, there are other expenses that are associated with purchasing a home.
-These expenses are generally referred to as closing costs.
-Depending on the loan type, these costs can be paid by the borrower or the seller, or they can be rolled into the loan amount.
 When a loan is referred to as a no-closing-cost mortgage, the borrower doesn't pay the cost at the closing of the loan.
 Instead, the costs are added to the loan amount or traded for a higher interest rate.
-In this way, the closing costs are paid over the life of the loan instead of in one large sum.
+The closing costs are then paid over the life of the loan instead of in one large sum.

 Expenses Related to Down Payment

 Depending on the type of loan you select and the amount of your down payment, you could be required to pay for a type of insurance that protects the lender or to pay a fee related to the loan program.

 Conventional Loan PMI

 Private mortgage insurance is provided by a private insurance company to protect the lender.
 It’s typically required for conventional loans when the down payment is less than 20% of the purchase price.